MPEROR-9102/NeuN3t20/README.md

 **BNTT** - Batch Normalization Through Time

+## **Training Method**

+This work employed BNTT-Backpropagation, that is, Surrogate-Gradient Backpropagation in combination with Batch Normalization Through Time (BNTT) to train from scratch.
+[BNTT-Backpropagation](https://www.frontiersin.org/articles/10.3389/fnins.2021.773954/full)

 ## **Evaluation**

 The objective is to compare the performance of the proposed approach, NeuN3t20 against other spatio-temporal feature extractors, which include ConvLSTM and CNN+LSTM, on CollisionOrNot dataset.
-It includes comparing test accuracy and adversarial robustness(L-infinity Projected Gradient Descent (LinfPGD) attack in a blackbox circumstance for perturbation strengths ranging from 0 to 1)
+It includes comparing test accuracy and adversarial robustness(L-infinity Projected Gradient Descent (LinfPGD) attack in a blackbox circumstance for perturbation strengths ranging from 0 to 1).

 <img width="480" alt="TestAcc" src="https://github.com/MPEROR-9102/NeuN3t20/assets/97546729/79f882a2-07db-4ee3-a388-b79d15843e53">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img width="455" alt="AdvInpAcc" src="https://github.com/MPEROR-9102/NeuN3t20/assets/97546729/0e1c7894-a21e-4f3d-876f-83ce52dd502b">